8 mm video format: Home market

 Efforts were made to expand Video8 from only the camcorder market into mainstream home video.
 But as a replacement for full-size VCRs, Video8 failed.
 It lacks the long (5+ hours) recording times of both VHS and Betamax, offers no clear audio/video improvement, and cost more than equivalent full-size VCRs.
 Even with all of the advanced features offered in high-end Video8 machines, there was no compelling reason to switch to Video8 for the home application.

 Initially, many movies were prerecorded in 8mm format for home and rental use, but the rental market for Video8 never materialized.
 Sony maintained a line of Video8 home VCRs well into the 1990s, but unlike VHS, 8mm VCRs with timers were very expensive.

 Sony also produced a line of Video8 Walkman-branded players and recorders, with and without a flip-up screen meant for video playback and limited recording.
 These have been adapted for Digital8 as well as MiniDV formats, even as portable DVD players have become popular in this application.
-Such players saw use in professional applications, particularly with airlines, who, during the 1980s, adopted 8mm as the format for in-flight movies.
+Such players saw use in professional applications, particularly with airlines, which, during the 1980s, adopted 8mm as the format for in-flight movies.
 They remained in use among some airlines until at least 2015.